Best Zinc Supplement for Testosterone in 2026

 Jarrow Formulas Zinc Balance addresses the copper depletion problem directly — 15mg zinc as zinc L-methionine and 1mg copper as copper gluconate in a 15:1 ratio that maintains zinc-copper balance during supplementation.
 For men planning to take zinc daily for 3+ months, maintaining copper status is genuinely important and Zinc Balance handles it without requiring a separate copper supplement.

 At $10-12 for 100 servings, it’s the most cost-effective option on this list and the most complete formula for men who plan to make zinc a permanent daily supplement rather than a short-term correction.
+Vegan, gluten-free, dairy-free, and free of all nine major allergens.

-5. Momentous Zinc — Best for Athletes and High-Sweat Users (~$25-30/60 servings)
+5. Thorne Zinc Picolinate 30mg — Best for Impaired Absorption (~$22-28/60 servings)

 Comparison Table